taoensso/tufte/README.md

 If you want to know `clojure.lang.Numbers$LongOps.lt(Number, Number)` or memory stats, you'll want a JVM tool.
 If you want to know `my-fn` stats, or you want ongoing stats in production - Tufte could be a good fit.

-### How does Tufte compare to the profiling in [Timbre]?
+### How does Tufte compare to the profiling in [@ptaoussanis/Timbre]?

 Actually, I developed Tufte one weekend while refactoring Timbre's profiling.
 It's basically a refinement of the ideas from there.

 Decided that I could make some worthwhile improvements with some breaking API changes and a new set of dedicated docs.
-Tufte's implementation is considerably faster, and its API considerably more flexible.
+Tufte's implementation is cross-platform, considerably faster, and its API more flexible.

 With the release of Tufte, I'll be **deprecating Timbre's profiling features**.